 - 1. Start the FME Flow Installer. - 2.
 Select the Distributed (Custom) install option. - 3.
-At the feature selection dialog, select only the Web Services component. - The installer prompts you for the name of the FME Flow Host. - 4.
-Enter the host name of the computer on which the FME Flow Core is installed. - 5.
+At the feature selection dialog, select only the Web Services component. - 4.
+At the External Hostname prompt, enter the name of the machine hosting this installation of the FME Flow Web Services, as users will specify when connecting to the FME Flow Web User Interface.
+If a load balancer or reverse proxy is deployed through which to access the Web Application Server, specify the External Web Traffic Port as well.
+Specify this port only if it differs from the Web Application Server Port (specified below). - 5.
+Enter the host name of the computer on which the FME Flow Core is installed. - 6.
 The installer prompts you for the path to the remote file system for the FME Flow System Share.
-Enter the path to the mounted directory that was specified in Provide a Remote File System for the FME Flow System Share. - 6.
+Enter the path to the mounted directory that was specified in Provide a Remote File System for the FME Flow System Share. - 7.
+Select the Database Server Type as specified previously in the Install the FME Flow Core and FME Engines wizard.

+- 8. Enter the Database Server Parameters for the FME Flow Database, as specified previously in the Install the FME Flow Core and FME Engines wizard. - 9.
+Enter the Database User password, as specified previously in the Install the FME Flow Core and FME Engines wizard. - 10.
 The installer prompts you to specify the web application server.
 If already provided, it is recommended that you shut down the service during installation.
-Port 8080 is recommended. - 7.
+Port 8080 is recommended. - 11.
 Manually start FME Flow and configure it to start automatically.
-See Working with the FME Flow System Services. - 8.
+See Working with the FME Flow System Services. - 12.
 In order for the Data Download and Data Streaming web services to reference the correct web host location when outputting results that are returned from an FME Engine, you must manually change this location in your FME Engine configuration files: - a.
-Locate your FME Engine configuration files, under <FMEFlowDir>\Server\fmeEngineConfig.txt - b.
-For each file, under the SUB SECTION for FILE DOWNLOAD SERVICE and STREAM DOWNLOAD SERVICE, modify the SUCCESS RESPONSE directive as follows:
+Locate your FME Engine configuration files, under <FMEFlowDir>\Server\fmeEngineConfig\.txt - b.
+For each file, under the SUB\SECTION for FILE\DOWNLOAD\SERVICE and STREAM\DOWNLOAD\SERVICE, modify the SUCCESS\RESPONSE directive as follows: